Our Philosophy

 Early Years @ Phoenix Park community ensures that families have the opportunity to be involved in the service and contribute to service decisions.
 The expertise of families is recognised and they share in decision making about their child’s learning and wellbeing.

-Educators exchange information regularly with families sharing knowledge about their child and working towards a shared goal of children reaching their full potential.
-Early Years @ Phoenix Park has a partnership with our onsite Maternal and Child health Nurses who share with us their knowledge and expertise around child development, milestones and referrals to other experts and practitioners in the early childhood fields such as Paediatricians, occupational therapist, speech therapist and social skills groups.
+Early Years @ Phoenix Park has a partnership with our onsite Maternal and Child health Nurses, who share with us their knowledge and expertise around child development, milestones, and referrals to other experts and practitioners in early childhood fields, such as paediatricians, occupational therapists, speech therapists, and social skills groups.

 Building Communities